-- Pricing.
+• Pricing.
 MSLP loans are priced at LIBOR (one or three month) plus 300 basis points.
 This is true even for the MSELF and MSPLF loans that may be at a 6.0x leverage multiple.
 This sort of pricing is almost certainly not available for middle market term loans outside of the MSLP.
 In addition, the fees charged for the MSLP are lower than what would be expected for regular middle market loans.
-Lenders are required to pay to the Main Street SPV a transaction fee of 100 basis points of the principal amount of the MSNLF or MSPLF loan at time of origination, and a transaction fee of 75 basis points of the principal amount of the MSELF Upsized Tranche at the time of upsizing, and in each case can pass the applicable transaction fee of 100 basis points of the principal amount of the MSNLF or MSPLF loan at the time of origination, and an origination fee of 75 basis points of the principal amount of the MSELF Upsized Tranche at the time of 75 basis points of the principal amount of the MSELF loan at the time of upsizing.
-Lenders may include such fees in the principal amount of the Main Street loan. - Generous principal and interest runways.
+If the initial principal amount of the Main Street loan is \$250,000 or greater, lenders are required to pay to the Main Street SPV a transaction fee of 100 basis points of the principal amount of the MSNLF or MSPLF loan at time of origination, with no transaction fee imposed if the initial principal amount of the Main Street loan is less than \$250,000.
+The transaction fee applicable to the MSELF is 75 basis points of the principal amount of the MSELF Upsized Tranche at the time of upsizing.
+In each case, lenders can pass the applicable transaction fee on to the borrowers.
+If the initial principal amount of the Main Street loan is \$250,000 or greater, borrowers are required to pay to lenders an origination fee of 100 basis points of the principal amount of the MSNLF or MSPLF loan at the time of origination, and if the Main Street loan is less than \$250,000, a borrower will pay the Main Street lender an origination fee of up to 200 basis points.
+Borrowers are required to pay to lenders an origination fee of 75 basis points of the principal amount of the MSELF Upsized Tranche at the time of upsizing.
+Lenders may include such fees in the principal amount of the Main Street loan.

+- Generous principal and interest runways.
 The amortization and interest schedule allows a borrower a two-year runway before principal would become due, and a one-year runway before interest would become due. - No prepayment premiums or penalties due in any circumstance.
 In most middle market term loans, there would at least be a "soft call" premium due for a period of time on an early prepayment of the loans. - Few specific covenants mandated.
 This means that the borrower and lender would have latitude to negotiate their covenant package on a bilateral basis, or multi-lender basis in the case of MSELF loans.
 Outside of the specifically mandated provisions set forth in the FAQ and its appendices, the underwriting and negotiation of loan terms are up to the parties. - EBITDA underwriting designed to be borrower-favorable.
 While there is no ABL limb to the MSLP at this time, the fact that the EBITDA definition is an adjusted EBITDA, applying either the lender's prior adjustment methodology, or that which it applies to "similarly situated" borrowers is very borrower favorable.
 In standard middle market loan documents, EBITDA has frequently been a heavily adjusted metric, particularly in sponsor-backed credits.
 Given the MSLP has not mandated a single definition of EBITDA, as with covenants overall, borrowers and lenders have a measure of flexibility in negotiating this core term.